bengrunfeld/study-notes/backbone_js.md

 		<span class="orange-info">Color: <%= color %></span>
 	</script>

 The `id` acts as a hook for the template settings that you define in the View object.
-It will tell the view how ot structure the model data.
+It will tell the view how to structure the model data.
 The type can be anything, but:

 * it must be defined
 * and it must NOT be `text/javascript` ??